Witchcraft Pentagram Necklaces

 To this day, Gypsies still cut an apple horizontally to reveal a pentagram inside, which they call the “Star of Knowledge”.

-So you see, for most of history, all the way from the Stone Age, the pentagram has been a symbol of good things.
+So you see, for most of the history, all the way from the Stone Age, the pentagram has been a symbol of good things.
 Its association with evil is only a recent development and began mostly with one man’s opinion, and later, its use by Hollywood to create shock value in their horror movies.

 Of course, any symbol is meaningless in and of itself – it only has the meanings that we give it, both as individuals and as a group.

 In the mid-1800’s, French occultist Eliphas Levi developed this complex symbol of existence.
-It represents the the merging of two large concepts.
+It represents the merging of two large concepts.